-565 On January 27, 2017, President Donald Trump directed Secretary of Defense James Mattis to 566 initiate a new Nuclear Posture Review (NPR).
-The President made clear that his first priority is 567 to protect the United States, allies and partners.
-He emphasized both the long-term goal of 568 eliminating nuclear weapons and the requirement that the United States have modern, flexible, 569 and resilient nuclear capabilities that are safe, secure, and effective until such a time as nuclear 570 weapons can prudently be eliminated from the world.
+On January 27, 2017, President Donald Trump directed Secretary of Defense James Mattis to initiate a new Nuclear Posture Review (NPR).
+The President made clear that his first priority is to protect the United States, allies and partners.
+He emphasized both the long-term goal of eliminating nuclear weapons and the requirement that the United

+States have modern, flexible, and resilient nuclear capabilities that are safe, secure, and effective until such a time as nuclear weapons can prudently be eliminated from the world.

-571 The United States remains committed to its efforts in support of the ultimate global elimination 572 of nuclear, biological, and chemical weapons.
-It has negotiated multiple arms control treaties 573 and has fully abided by its treaty commitments.
-In addition, the United States has deployed no 574 new nuclear capabilities for over two decades, continuously advanced further nuclear reduction 575 and non-proliferation initiatives to Russia and others, and strengthened alliance commitments 576 and capabilities to safeguard international order and prevent further proliferation of nuclear
+The United States remains committed to its efforts in support of the ultimate global elimination of nuclear, chemical biological, and weapons.
+It has negotiated multiple arms control treaties and has fully abided by its treaty commitments.
+In addition, for over two decades the United States has deployed no new